Used and loved by millions

 How can I use "to a large extent" in a sentence?

-Use "to a large extent" to indicate that something is partially, but significantly, true.
+Use "to a large extent" to indicate that something is true or applicable in a significant but not absolute way.
 For example, "To a large extent, the success of the project depended on teamwork."

-What are some alternatives to "to a large extent"?
+What phrases can I use instead of "to a large extent"?

-You can use alternatives like "to a considerable degree", "in large measure", or "substantially" depending on the context.
+You can use alternatives like "in large measure", "to a considerable degree", or "for the most part" depending on the specific context.

-What's the difference between "to a large extent" and "completely"?
+Is there a difference between "to a large extent" and "largely"?

 Editing plus AI, all in one place.